December 30, 2018

 A healthy pregnancy starts with a healthy mom.
 Many of the causes of postpartum death are associated with underlying medical conditions like heart disease, high blood pressure, diabetes, depression, substance abuse and obesity.
 Meeting with your doctor BEFORE you get pregnant to optimize your health is extremely important for a healthy pregnancy AND postpartum recovery.

 The leading cause of postpartum death is hemorrhage (excessive bleeding) that is not recognized and treated quickly enough.
 Your doctor will massage your uterus and give you oxytocin through your IV after delivery, which helps reduce bleeding postpartum.
-As a patient, there is not much you can do to fully prevent postpartum hemorrhage, but you can be aware of the symptoms and be prepared.
+As a patient, you cannot do much to fully prevent postpartum hemorrhage, but you can be aware of the symptoms and be prepared.
 Check with your provider to see if your hospital has a hemorrhage protocol in place to protect you while you are in the hospital.
 Hemorrhage can occur up to two weeks postpartum, though.
 It is normal for your bleeding to wax and wane for several weeks after delivery, but if the bleeding gets heavy and you begin soaking large pads more than once an hour, that could be a sign of delayed postpartum hemorrhage.
 You should call your provider or go to the hospital.

 Infection is the next leading cause of death.
 Obesity and diabetes are risk factors for postpartum infection.
 Minimizing weight gain and keeping diabetes well-controlled can reduce your risk of skin and uterine infections.
 Another cause of death by infection is the flu, so getting your flu shot and washing hands frequently protects not only your baby but you as well.
 Sepsis (a life-threatening reaction by the body to an infection) is another cause.
 Symptoms of sepsis include fever, high heart rate, and low blood pressure.
 You need to confirm that your hospital has a protocol in place to recognize and treat sepsis quickly.